-However, KPIs and SMART goals are very specific.
+However, KPIs and SMART goals are very specific and you can make mistakes quickly.
 It’s easy to focus on the wrong indicators.
 Or to define so many (not) Key Performance Indicators that you can’t see the forest for the trees anymore.
 We’ve listed the 5 biggest KPI blunders for you, so that you can avoid them in the future.

 A decade ago the vast majority of data warehouse systems were hand crafted, but the market for ETL software has steadily grown and the majority of practitioners now use ETL tools in place of hand-coded systems.
 Does it make sense to hand-code (SQL) a data warehouse today, or is an ETL tool a better choice?

 What are the 7 biggest benefits of using an ETL tool?

 We now generally recommend using an ETL tool, but a custom-built approach can still make sense, especially when it is model-driven.
 This publication summarizes the seven biggest benefits of ETL tools and offers guidance on making the right choice for your situation.

 The Passionned Group has extended its Business Intelligence Tools Survey with a new element.
 The just-released 2014 edition now contains a Sentiment Analysis, in addition to the usual extensive analysis of functionalities of the tools and features of the Business Intelligence suppliers.

 The reason for this additional research is that many BI-suppliers try to let you believe that Analytics would be the new BI.
 In many publications and presentations they promote to refer the term BI to the archive and to then only speak about Analytics.